lowks/redis-py-partition/README.md

 	>>rc.get('1')
 	'2'

+See [client.py](redispartition/client.py) for supported commands.

-You can also provide certain commands with a list of arguments and commands will be executed in a pipeline
+You can also provide commands with a list of arguments and commands will be executed in a pipeline automatically (and across multiple redis instances)

 	>>rc.set(['1','2'],['3','4'])
 	[True,True]
 	>>rc.get(['1','2'])
 	['3','4']

+bitoperations AND OR and XOR are supported.
+RedisCluster uses connection 0 to temporarilty store intermediate results from the other connections.
+Then, reduces them using redis' native bitop command.